If you think about it, we should be the happiest species on the planet!

 So, there must be some other factors that contribute significantly to our level of happiness and satisfaction with life at any given time.

-“Happiness consists more in small conveniences or pleasures that occur every day, than in great pieces of good fortune that happen but seldom to a man in the course of his life.”
+“Happiness consists more in small conveniences or pleasures that occur every day, than in great pieces of good fortune that happen but seldom to a man in the course of his life.” – Benjamin Franklin

-the happier we will be!
+Consumerism tells us that the more we have, the happier we will be!

 We have so much more available to us than any previous generation.
-And based on the consumerism model that is continually paraded before us (at every opportunity) as to way to lasting happiness, we should all be eternally happy for the rest of our lives!
+And based on the consumerism model that is continually paraded before us (at every opportunity) as to the way to lasting happiness, we should all be eternally happy for the rest of our lives!

 - More opportunities for work, leisure, and travel,

-- More technologies to keep us in contact with our loved ones, friends and people we have never even met,
+- More technologies to keep us in contact with our loved ones, friends, and people we have never even met,

 - More money than has ever been available before in any time in recorded history,

-- More opportunities to travel and explore similar, different and remote regions of the world and now even space.
+- More opportunities to travel and explore similar, different, and remote regions of the world and now even space.
 (This list could go on and on, but you get the idea by now.)

 Our houses are full of stuff to make our lives easier and more comfortable.
 We have kitchens, bedrooms, closets, games rooms, wardrobes, garages, lofts, and basements full of stuff for our entertainment, pleasure, and learning that any previous generation could not begin to comprehend, and 80% of the current world’s population would be envious of.
 So much of this stuff was purchased with the express intent to increase of ‘level of happiness.’